Russian craft delivers supplies to space station

 At least one Soyuz capsule is always docked at the space station as an escape pod for emergencies.

-Since the U.S. mothballed its shuttle program this summer, Russia's Soyuz capsules are the only ships capable of flying crews to the station, a service that costs NASA about $350 million a year.
+Since the U.S. mothballed its shuttle programme this summer, Russia's Soyuz capsules are the only ships capable of flying crews to the station, a service that costs NASA about $350 million a year.